 1. Sugarloaf Mountain Hike near Dickerson, Maryland

 Lose yourself in a thick, oak canopy that offers a kaleidoscope of fall foliage.
 As this mountain is the closest one to DC, avoid the crowds by hitting the Northern Peaks trail and enjoying a cozy afternoon picnic at the White Rock overlook.

-In addition to the impressive oaks, you’ll also run into lush ferns and an abundance of Mountain Laurel.
+In addition to the impressive oaks that no doubt require maintenance from somewhere like this Tree Care in Daytona Beach company from time to time, you’ll also run into lush ferns and an abundance of Mountain Laurel.
 Be sure to wear sturdy footwear due to the amount of exposed rock that leaves loose rock and quartzite along the trail.
 If you like to catch a glimpse of wildlife while you hike, be on the lookout for groundhogs, hawks, squirrels, cardinals and even the occasional rattlesnake or bear cub.